Final Fantasy VII: Ever Crisis: Development

 Ever Crisis forms part of the Compilation of Final Fantasy VII, a collection of media which expands the universe and narrative of Final Fantasy VII.
 Ever Crisis is developed by Applibot and Square Enix who also publish it.

 Its staff features Shoichi Ichikawa as producer, Kazushige Nojima as story & scenario writer, Yoshinori Kitase as executive producer, Tetsuya Nomura as creative director, Motomu Toriyama as director, Shintaro Takai as graphics & vfx director, Lisa Fujise as character illustrator, Yuji Abe as game design director, Sachie Hirano as lead scenario writer, Toshiaki Watanabe as lead character artist and Nobuyuki Matsuoka as battle designer.

 The Compilation originally only included four official titles, concluding with Crisis Core in 2007.
 Beginning with the 2020 remake, Kitase revived the Compilation and put multiple spin-off projects into production, including Ever Crisis.

 Nomura described Ever Crisis as an alternate remake of Final Fantasy VII.
 In addition to remaking the original storylines, original scenario writer Kazushige Nojima incorporated new material including the backstory of Final Fantasy VII: The First Soldier and stories from the childhoods of various Final Fantasy VII characters.

 The graphics were described by Square Enix as a "nostalgic visual twist" on the super-deformed or "chibi" graphical style of Final Fantasy VII.
 Nomura originally wanted the character portraits to be 3D rendered moving portraits, but technical constraints forced the team to use 2D artwork.
 These portraits and other character artwork were created by Lisa Fujise.
 Voice acting was under consideration, with the mobile platform's technical limitations needing to be taken into account.
 Nomura also noted that the games vary widely in technology, style, and mechanics, and this title allows the games to be presented in a unified package.
 The music also features new arrangements.
 It marks the Western debut of Before Crisis, which was previously exclusive to Japan.

 Ever Crisis was first hinted at in January 2021 with trademark registrations of the title in Japan, North America, Europe and Australia.
 The title followed naming conventions for the Compilation.
 The game was later unveiled in February alongside the PlayStation 5 version of Final Fantasy VII Remake, known as Final Fantasy VII Remake Intergrade, and the battle royale mobile spin-off title Final Fantasy VII: The First Soldier.
 It was planned for worldwide release, excluding mainland China & SEA, starting with a closed beta version in 2022, but was later delayed to summer 2023.
 A closed beta test ran from July 6 to 13.
 Ever Crisis was released on September 7, 2023, followed by a Windows release on December 7 of the same year.

+On July 7, 2026, Square Enix announced that Ever Crisis will shutdown on October 6.